-Dr. Niamh Long is an organizational and clinical psychologist and member of the Order of Psychologists of Quebec.
+Dr. Niamh Long is an organizational and clinical psychologist currently in private practice in Melbourne, Australia (https://yourinnernorth.com.au).
 She completed her BSc in Applied Psychology in UCC, Ireland, her MSc in Work and Organizational Psychology at University of Hull, U.K., and her Doctorate in Clinical Psychology at the University of Limerick, Ireland.

 Niamh (pronounced ‘Neev’) has extensive experience providing evidence based therapeutic interventions to clients across the lifespan.
 She specializes in PTSD and Trauma, Eating Disorders, Anxiety and Mood disorders, grief and loss, chronic health conditions, chronic pain and coping/adjustment issues.

-She has worked across a wide variety of public health services over the past 15 years, across Ireland and Australia.
-Most recently she has held positions as Senior Clinical Psychologist in the Centre of Excellence in Eating Disorders (CEED), Royal Melbourne Hospital, and Senior Clinical Psychologist at the Psychological Trauma and Recovery Service in the Austin Hospital, Melbourne, Australia.
+She has worked across a wide variety of public health services over the past 15 years, across Ireland, Australia and Canada.
+She has held positions as Senior Clinical Psychologist in the Centre of Excellence in Eating Disorders (CEED), Royal Melbourne Hospital, and Senior Clinical Psychologist at the Psychological Trauma and Recovery Service in the Austin Hospital, Melbourne, Australia.

 Niamh draws upon a range of psychological approaches including Cognitive Behavioural Therapy (C.B.T), Schema Therapy, Compassionate Focused Therapy (CFT), Interpersonal Therapy (IPT) and Mindfulness based approaches.
 She strongly believes in the importance of a well-matched client-therapist relationship.
 She recognizes that each person is unique and deserves a tailored approach to address their particular goals and life difficulties.